hossein1376/grape/CONTRIBUTING.md

 7. Tests and examples must be updated as well, if applicable.
 8. Before adding a feature, ask yourself: "Is this something I expect to see in the standard library?"
 If you believe it is, then proceed.
-9. Keep git commits small and isolated, with a clear message stating what happened.
-Starting with an uppercase verb.
+9. Keep git commits small and isolated; with a clear message stating what happened and starting with a capital verb.
 10. Each commit must be compilable on its own.

 ## Notice